 - carpal tunnel syndrome

-Problems in the lower extremities include:
+Potential problems in your lower extremities include:

-- tendinitis of the heel and knee
+- tendinitis of your heel or knee

-- sprained ankle and knee
+- an ankle or knee sprain

 - shin splints

 - hip pain

 - occupational therapists